XiaoGeNintendo/SoundGuessGamePokemonMod/README.md

 # SoundGuessGamePokemonMod
 This is a mod that supports guessing pokemon in [Sound Guess Game](https://github.com/XiaoGeNintendo/SoundGuessGame)

+You can guess the Pokemon's name in English Chinese or Japanese after 1.2
 # Note
 - Needs Internet Connection
 - Needs Connection to [Public Resource Hut](https://github.com/XiaoGeNintendo/public-resource-hut)